leonlolleonlol/DiscordPrototype/README.md

 ### 4. Additional Feature: AI-Powered Enhancement

 - **Auto-Moderation:**
-  - AI will detect and flag inappropriate or harmful content for admins to review.
+  - AI will detect and flag inappropriate or harmful content for removal.

 ## Technologies & Techniques
 TBD